osmosis-labs/osmosis/x/cosmwasmpool/README.md

 ## Pool Model

 Note: CW Pool has 2 pool models:
-- CosmWasmPool which is a proto-generates store model used for serialization into state.
+- CosmWasmPool which is a proto-generated store model used for serialization into state.
 - Pool struct that encapsulates the CosmWasmPool and wasmKeeper for calling the contract.

 CosmWasmPool implements the poolmanager.PoolI interface but it panics on all methods.